pythonpune/python-workshop/file_and_modules.md

 ```

 ## Python Modules
-* Python provides a rich support for modules.
+* Python provides a rich support for python modules.
 * Modules/libraries are a collection of python scripts which can be reusable for writing complex programs.
 * We can import a module using `import` keyword.
 * If it is not available it will give import error.